Page Contents

 Jasper

-What can I say about Jasper?
-I just love it here.
-It was the winner of The Alberta National Park Showdown, and each time I go back I discover something new.
+It was the winner of The Alberta National Park Showdown, and each time I return, I find something new to fall in love with.

 Just outside of Jasper (around 7 miles), I’d also recommend a tour of the Maligne Canyon and Lake.
 It’s transformed in winter, and there are spectacular views along the river bed and gorge.